corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/azure-template-guide.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-3: {}
-title: "Using Azure Resource Manager Templates to deploy a Corda Enterprise node"
+title: Using Azure Resource Manager Templates to deploy a Corda Enterprise node
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-3
 ---

 # Using Azure Resource Manager Templates to deploy a Corda Enterprise node

 This document will explain how to deploy a Corda Enterprise node to the Azure cloud using the Azure Resource Manager templates via the Azure Marketplace.

 ## Prerequisites

 You will need a Microsoft Azure account which can create new resource groups and resources within that group.

 ## Find Corda Enterprise on Azure Marketplace

 Go to [https://azuremarketplace.microsoft.com/en-us/](https://azuremarketplace.microsoft.com/en-us/) and search for `corda enterprise` and select the `Corda Enterprise Single Node` option:

 ![azure template search](resources/azure-template-search.png "azure template search")Click on `GET IT NOW`: